 What is a Workers’ Compensation Claim?

-If your claim is approved, you will receive your salary even while being absent from work due to your injury.
-Depending on the nature and severity of the injury, as well as the type of Workers’ Compensation Insurance, you may also receive financial coverage for your medical expenses, either partially or in full.
+If this claim is approved then you will get your salary even when you are not coming to work, because you are injured.
+Depending on the type of injury, the severity of the injury, and the type of Workers’ Compensation Insurance you might also be financially covered for your medical expenses, partially or completely.

-To simplify, if an employee becomes injured or falls ill at work, resulting in an inability to continue working, they can still receive their wages during their absence.
-To access these replacement wages, the employee needs to file a Workers’ Compensation Claim with the insurers.
+So to put it simply, if an employee gets injured or sick at work and is unable to work anymore then he can still get his wages while not working.
+To avail of these replacement wages, the employee has to file a Workers’ Compensation Claim to the insurers.

 Significance of Workers’ Compensation Claim